Old Town Art Center Old Town Art Center

 About the Old Town Art Center

-Register Soon for Spring Art Classes!
+Register Now for SUMMER 2025 Art Classes!

-Watercolor and Oil/Acrylic classes will be available for 10 weeks (unless noted otherwise) beginning in spring.
 Registration is required.
 Scholarships are available.
 If you plan to pay for a class at the first session, please call the office (312.337.1938) to place a registration hold for the class you would like to attend – this will help us to ensure minimum/maximum attendance.

 Art Class FAQs